 Applying Conflict Resolution

-Other communities across Ontario are now following the successful model for the City of Niagara Falls by drafting their very own Comprehensive Coyote Strategy Plan including similar tools for co-existence.
-Government agencies and city officials considering a compassionate and non-lethal long term approach to wildlife coexistence, we urge you to take a look at the successful model for the City of Niagara Falls.
+Other communities across Ontario are now following the successful model in place for the City of Niagara Falls by drafting their very own Comprehensive Coyote Strategy Plan including similar tools for co-existence.
+Government agencies and city officials considering a compassionate and non-lethal long-term approach towards wildlife coexistence, we urge you to take a look at the successful model for the City of Niagara Falls.

 Coyote Watch Canada as a collaborative wildlife consultant, has partnered with countless municipalities such as the City of Toronto, Whitby, Guelph, Cornwall, Burlington, Fort Erie, Mississauga, St. Catharines, and currently oversees the Living With Coyotes program for the City of Niagara Falls.
 We provide educational outreach and animal welfare support on a local, provincial and international level reaching a diverse audience with esteemed collegial impact.